midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 The app communicates only through the fixed local address http://127.0.0.1:27391 on your own machine.
 Recordings are captured by Firefox, processed locally, and saved directly to your computer.

-Firefox policy permits microphone and screen-sharing access only for this local Recorder address; new requests from ordinary websites remain blocked and locked.
+Firefox policy permits screen sharing only for the local Recorder address; new screen-sharing requests from ordinary websites remain blocked and locked.
 Camera access is disabled.
+Microphone requests are not globally blocked or locked because Firefox must be allowed to show its normal audio-device chooser so you can select the “Monitor of …” system-audio source.

 Temporary recording data is stored privately and removed after use or when the app closes.
 The local Recorder interface is protected by a random access token and restrictive browser security settings.

-Closing the Recorder tab shuts down its local background helper immediately.
-If Firefox does not deliver the close notification, the helper detects that the page is gone and shuts itself down automatically within about three seconds.
-Reopening the Recorder during that brief interval will wait for the previous helper to release its local port rather than failing immediately.
+Closing the Recorder tab normally notifies the local background helper to shut down.
+If Firefox does not deliver that close notification, the helper detects the missing one-second heartbeats and shuts itself down automatically within about ten seconds.